affinitic/collective.fb/README.rst

 Introduction
 ============

-This is the Sphinx source for the `Plone CMS <http://plone.org>`_ developer manual.
+This is the Sphinx source for the integration between Plone and Facebook manual.

-To read the documentation (formatted) in your web browser, please head to `Plone Developer Documentation at readthedocs.org <http://collective-docs.readthedocs.org/en/latest/>`_.
+To read the documentation (formatted) in your web browser, please head to `XXX Documentation at readthedocs.org <http://collective-docs.readthedocs.org/en/latest/>`_.

 To learn how to update and manage this documentation and its tools, read `Writing and updating this documentation <http://collective-docs.readthedocs.org/en/latest/introduction/writing.html>`_.
+XXX

 Some clarifications:

 * ``source`` folder contains the Sphinx manual source

-* ``src`` folder will be target for Plone source code, checkouted for source code documentation inclusion
+* ``src`` folder will be target for the source code, checkouted for source code documentation inclusion

-* Uploading documentation to plone.org is no longer supported - instead readthedocs.org is preferred method of distribution

 Building and continous integration
 ====================================